matthew-hre/matt-init/README.md

 ## License

-## License

 CC BY-SA 4.0

 ## Contributing

-## Contributing

-Not taking any PRs until 1.0 is released!
+Not taking any PRs until 1.0.0 is released!

 ## Acknowledgements